Suhas-Shende/Suhas-Narayan-Shende-31-12-2022-SellerUserproject/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+for new creation of angular app ng new my_app cd my_app ng serve
+## How Run code
+Firstly add/install dependencies to your package.json file

+then After than you have to sun this bellow command for json server install in localmachine/pc

+npm install -g json-server

+it is to run db.json file

+to see this go to cmd open your current directory in which the db.json file present and type command json-server --watch db.json

+for new creation of angular app ng new my_app cd my_app ng serve

+for commponent it is
+ng g c component_name